Interview by Silvia Iacovcich

 On the other hand, we’ve been making art with it for over 2 years now and also generate the textures for our collection this way.
 We’re always on the lookout for new workflows, plugins and tricks that enrich our work.
 Just being aware that something exists that we may not have used before helps in developing projects and realizing ideas.

-The future of our studio is rooted in our mindset, in the curiosity for new things and the central position of experimentation.
-Nothing will change in our focus and identity, as the only constant is change.
+The future of our studio is rooted in our mindset, in our curiosity for new things and in the central position of experimentation.
+Nothing will change in our focus and identity, as the only constant changes.
 We work with these changes day by day, no matter what they look like.
 Despite all this, of course, we have visions, dreams and ideas that we want to implement, for example, to establish ourselves even more strongly as a fixed entity among the most innovative and avant-garde studios in Europe.

 What is your vision as an artist about the relationship between creativity and AI?
 In the art field, somebody would say that AI is pushing us to reevaluate the very core of inventiveness and art, forced by the technical challenges and recent advances in the field of machine learning.
 How do you use AI to question narratives and aesthetics?